By Teachers, For Teachers

 Bleu, Blanc, Rouge… – Bleu, Blanc, Rouge is a website for teachers wishing to access resources for teaching French in the Primary School.
 The site contains songs & rhymes, language games, art & seasonal ideas, tongue twisters, recipes & links to French stories on the net.

-World of Teaching – Lots of powerpoints to adapt and adopt for language teaching (and other subjects)
+World of Teaching – Lots of powerpoints to adapt and adopt for language teaching (and other subjects) and demonstrate technology in the classroom.

 Share your favorite IWB resources in the comments section!